kirixvelu/project-108/src/blog/article-104.md

 ---
-title: The Lies, Deception and the Romance
+title: Lies, Deception and the Economical Dance
 date: 2022-02-19
 category: "liberty"
 ---